louissarvin/stealth-autos/stealth-address/README.md

 # PIVY Stealth Address System for Aptos

-A comprehensive privacy-preserving payment system for the Aptos blockchain using secp256k1 stealth address cryptography.
+A comprehensive privacy-preserving payment system for the Aptos blockchain using secp256k1 stealth address cryptography with universal token support.

 ## 🎯 Overview